Everything seems to be interconnected these days: computers, mobile phones, cars, even watches and pacemakers. Yet it is only the beginning.

 - Advertising will become real-time: there will be no delay between the moment a person realizes the need for a product and an instantly delivered product advertisement.

 - The number of ad-funded products will skyrocket.
-Nearly everything will be far cheaper or free if the users agree to being exposed to commercials.
+Nearly everything will be far cheaper or free if the users agree to be exposed to commercials.

 - Military applications based on ubiquitous connectivity will be astonishing.
 Interconnected, real-time synchronized weapons will move individually or in swarms of machines in sizes from tiny flies to huge flying fortresses and reshape the nature of war.
 Armies will act very much like the Borg from Star Trek.